zakarialaoui10/HIGH-TO-LOW/README.md

 ```
 ###### MIPS Assembly

-In order to get a random number we have to assign the register $a0 with the value 42.
+In order to get a random number we have to assign the register $v0 with the value 42.
-the value stored in $a1 represent the upper value of the generated random number
+The value stored in $a1 represent the upper value of the generated random number.

 ```assembly
 .text